Selling a House in Probate Texas

 Notice of Proposed Action

-When a buyer submits an offer, they must understand that the sale can only finalize after court confirmation.
-While disclosure laws should prevent this from being a surprise, buyers unfamiliar with probate may be deterred by the extended timeline.
-This delay often causes potential buyers to pass on probate properties in favor of standard listings, even when the probate property is competitively priced.
-However, if a buyer makes an offer and accepts the waiting period, the Court will review their bid before issuing an order approving the property sale.
+When a buyer submits an offer on a probate property, they need to recognize that the transaction can only complete after court confirmation.
+While disclosure requirements should make this clear upfront, buyers who aren’t familiar with the probate process might be discouraged by the extended timeline.
+This waiting period frequently causes interested parties to choose standard listings over probate properties, even when the probate home represents better value.
+However, if a buyer submits an offer and accepts the necessary waiting period, the Court will carefully review their bid before issuing the official order approving the sale.

 Bidding

-For auction sales, a probate property can be marketed as available before the Court finalizes an Approval to Sale, helping attract more potential bidders.
-In auctions, the Court typically manages the bidding process.
-These sales follow strict rules and guidelines, making them generally a last resort option.
-After a winning bid is established, the executor petitions the court to authorize the property sale.
-However, if any heirs object, the sale may be canceled and the property placed on hold while the Court determines the next appropriate steps.
+When dealing with probate properties in auction sales, marketing can begin before the Court’s final Approval to Sale, which helps attract a wider pool of potential bidders.
+During these auctions, the Court typically oversees the entire bidding process with strict rules and protocols—making auctions generally a last resort option for most sellers.
+Once a winning bid is established, the executor must petition the court to authorize the property sale.
+It’s important to note that if any heirs raise objections, the sale may be immediately canceled and the property placed on hold while the Court carefully determines the appropriate next steps in the process.

 Finalization of Sale

-Ideally, selling your house, condo, rental property, or land will be straightforward.
-Even if you’ve faced challenges along the way, once the Court accepts an offer, you can proceed to finalize the sale.
+At Electrum Properties, we understand that selling your house, condo, rental property, or land should be straightforward.
+Even when you’ve encountered obstacles during the process, once the Court accepts an offer, you can move forward to complete the sale.
 The executor or attorney will need to file a final account and petition for final distribution.
-After Court approval, title documents can be signed, officially completing the property sale.
+Following Court approval, title documents can be signed, officially finalizing your property sale with the local expertise and integrity you deserve.

 Who Buys Houses in Probate?

 We certainly do!
-Electrum is a direct home buying company that has earned our reputation by purchasing houses for cash with minimal stress and reduced fees.
-Contact us today for a competitive cash offer on your probate property.
+Electrum is a local, family-owned direct home buying company founded by Jarrod Frankum in 2019.
+We’ve earned our reputation by purchasing houses for cash with minimal stress and zero fees.
+As West Texas natives, we understand the local market and can offer fair, competitive cash offers on your probate property.
 We buy homes in any condition and can guide you through the complex probate selling process, making it faster and as stress-free as possible.

 SELL MY HOUSE NOW!